 If your HOA board ignores you or claims it doesn't have to provide financial statements, research your state's laws on HOAs.
-North Carolina and California, for example, both say HOA boards must provide you with an annual financial statement.
-Both states give you the right to inspect the HOA accounts if you give the board five days written notice.
-In Nevada, the association has 14 days after you make a request to provide you with electronic copies of whatever records you ask for.
+Most states have laws on the books about what HOAs must provide.
+California, for example, has a law that says that HOA boards must provide homeowners with annual financial statements.
+The state law gives you the right to inspect the HOA accounts if you provide the board five days written notice.
+In Nevada, the law says that HOAs must maintain financial records and make them available to homeowners and auditors.

 If state law doesn't provide you with the rights you need, ask the board for a copy of the association bylaws.
 You can also find a copy at your local county offices, recorded with the Clerk of Courts or the Registry of Deeds.
 Go over the bylaws and find out if the HOA has committed itself to making annual or monthly statements available.
 If you find an applicable clause, present your request for records to the board in writing, pointing out the written rule that justifies your request.

 Even after you present the HOA with the legal facts, the board may tell you to get lost.
-If you can't reason with the directors, file a suit in small claims court.
-Keep copies of your letters to the board requesting the statements, the boards' responses and how long it's been since you made the request.
+If you can't reason with the directors, you can file a suit in small claims court.
+To do this successfully, keep copies of your letters to the board requesting the statements, the boards' responses and how long it's been since you made the request.
 If you don't have the letters, subpoena them from the HOA.
 You can sue the HOA for violating state law or for breaking its own bylaws, whichever is more effective.

 - What Do Homeowners Association Fees Pay For?